jg-rp/liquid/README.rst

 Templates are parsed and rendered in `lax` mode by default, where syntax and render-time type errors are ignored as much as possible.
-You can change the error tollerence mode with the ``tollerence`` argument to the ``Environment`` constructor.
+You can change the error tolerance mode with the ``tolerance`` argument to the ``Environment`` constructor.

 Available modes are ``Mode.STRICT``, ``Mode.WARN`` and ``Mode.LAX``.